 No matter what trimester you’re in.
 You’re pregnant.
 Bring on the tracky-daks.

 Try to cut your partner some slack – he’s not the enemy

 Even if he’s the one who put you in this state.
-He’s navigating through the same confusing road as you are, and while you’re the one who can no longer see her feet, all he wants is to help you.
+He’s navigating the same confusing road as you, and while you’re the one who can no longer see her feet, all he wants is to help you.
 So let him put on your shoes.
 Let him paint your toenails.
 It’s not a competition about who has it harder (you clearly win!).
 Be a team instead.